-In this analogy, the first few days of training are spent on a flight simulator, where all inputs are digital.
+In this analogy, the first few days of training are spent on a flight simulator (a digitally intense, immersive experience), where all inputs are digital.
 This allows the student to understand the basic layout of controls, represented by digital artifacts.
 This gives students a controlled, safe training environment.

 While flying, the pilot’s attention should be nearly 100% on reality, not on a digital world.

 When approaching a new airport for the first time, the new pilot needs to know the radio frequency of approach control, the descent altitude, and at what vector.

 This type of in-situation information is best received via a “Head-Up” display (HUD) as opposed to an immersive experience.
 This helps to ensure that the pilot stays safe as they are given these “snacks” of information, such as “112.3 MHz”.

 At RealWear, we are focused on maintenance workers and operators, not pilots, but the pilot analogy has proven helpful.

 When training new crane operators, for instance, one does not want the safety risk of dropping the very first load they lift when basic training can be effectively accomplished through a VR / AR system.
 Likewise, once the operator is qualified or certified, you want your operator’s full focus on reality first, digital second to stay as safe as humanly possible in that situation.

 It’s easy to see the differences among different types of training that use digital tools.
 Just watch what the trainee does.
 For instance, does the trainee focus predominantly on digital or simulated elements?
 Or is the industrial worker fully qualified and, in-situation, requiring a “snack” of information, such as the color of the next wire to clip or the number of the next valve to open?
 The most important aspect of knowledge transfer from digital tools in these environments is that they are effective and safe.